Adobe-Consulting-Services/lazybones-aem-templates/README.md

 AEM project with an appropriate structure, but also enable some of the core features from [ACS AEM Commons](http://adobe-consulting-services.github.io/acs-aem-commons/).

+> As of version 0.1.0, only AEM 6.3 or higher is supported.
+If you need to generate a project for an earlier version, you'll have to manually set the version to 0.0.38 on the command line.

 # Installing Lazybones

 In order to use this project's templates, you must first have lazybones installed.
 The easiest way to do this is with [sdkman](http://sdkman.io/):